OleMissCSCI554/Band-Base/README.md

 Makanjuola, Funke
 8. Map page:
 Scheme:
-Map options:
+Map options:  Drop down menu with a search button beside it.
+Drop down options:
-Events
+          1. Events
-Bands
+          2. Bands
-Musicians
+          3. Musicians
-Map will show the locations of current events, bands or musicians.
+Map will show the locations of current events, bands or musicians when search button will be clicked.
-Slides and PHP files:
+PHP files:
-Slide 11
 map.php
 Coding suggestions:
+There should be a table with at least three fields: Address, Type (i.e. events, bands or musicians) and Name (of event, band or musicians).

+Address should contain the latitude and longitude values of the location to uniquely identify it.
+If the address is in string format i.e. street address then we will have to use Geocoder to get the latitude and longitude values for the address to plot the location on the map. (having latitude and longitude value in the database table will help).
+Flow:
+When someone selects an option from the drop down, the php code will look up for the selected type in the database table corresponding to the name field and will retrieve the address values from it.
+Using those address values, we will plot the location on the map. (we will embed Google map on our web site)
 Contributors:
 SHARMA, HARSHUL
 Majumder, Bulbul